RESOURCE HUB:WHAT IS FARMING?

 Today, farming practices such as slash and burn agriculture and industrial animals farms are having a heavy impact on the environment and water resources through deforestation and displacement of wildlife habitat.
 The use of pesticides and fertilizer are causing pollution, reducing biodiversity and may be responsible for massive algae blooms and fish kills.
 Addressing these issues has been difficult, as farmers in rural communities often feel alienated by the environmental groups and urban elites.
 There needs to be empathy and understanding to come up with workable solutions to build sustainable food systems that benefit farmers, society, and the environment.
 Everyone can play a part and must realize we are all in this together.

-Organic agriculture and food systems have been growing throughout world in the last century, with nearly 50% in Australia.
-Organic farms use methods that restrict the use of synthetic pesticides and fertilizers and use thoughtful farming practices such as crop rotation, no till farming, terrace farming, and permaculture to produce crops while minimizing the environmental impact.
+Regenerative agriculture has been growing throughout the world in the last century, with nearly 50% in Australia.
+Organic farms use methods that restrict the use of synthetic pesticides and fertilizers and use thoughtful farming practices such as crop rotation, no-till farming, terrace farming, and permaculture to produce crops while minimizing the environmental impact.
 Organic farmers have to go through exhaustive scrutiny and are internationally regulated on standards generally set by the International Federation of Organic Agriculture Movements (IFOAM).
 Because of the difficulty of obtaining and maintaining certifications and restrictions for dealing with the naturally occurring issues of farming, many farmers don’t bother with the certification.
 Still, there is growing demand for organic farms and the crops they produce.

 Urban farming and community farms have become popular in urban centers.
 There have been incredible innovations in fields such as hydroponics, vertical gardens, green roofs, indoor gardening, and aquaponics food production systems being done in urban settings.
 These farms not only provide food, they also provide education, community building, and improvements to physical and mental health.